 with the acacia, which contains death and life.

 All these trees and lakes make up Egypt's sacred gardens, small moments of paradise enclosed like memories behind the walls of temple estates.
-And, it must be noted, in Egyptian estate is pr, a word that answers to Hebrew bayit and so recalls the heading Beth in the description of the fruitful paradise in the Egyptian Alphabet and Grammar.
-These Egyptian gardens, with their waters and trees of life, constitute the ceremonial centers "that keep the universe in motion": "when it greens, the earth greens," (Assmann, Mind of Egypt, 392; cf. Alma 32; an interpretation of these temple and tomb gardens may be found in Jan Assmann, Death and Salvation in Ancient Egypt (Ithaca, New York, 2005), tr. by David Lorton of Tod und Jenseits im Alten Aegypten, Chapter 9.2b, "Visiting the Garden," 221ff).
+The Egyptian word for estatepr, answers to Hebrew bayit and so recalls the heading Beth in the description of the fruitful paradise in the Egyptian Alphabet and Grammar.
+Beth as house signifies nothing; beth, or bayit, as enclosed orchard, what the Persians called a pairidaeza, speaks volumes.
+These Egyptian gardens, with their waters and trees of life, constitute the ceremonial centers "that keep the universe in motion": "when it greens, the earth greens."
+The sway of the Nebes Tree is therefore absolute: "as it greens, so greens the earth to the extent thereof" (Hr 3wj=f, Urk.
+Vi, 21 n. b; Roland Kent, Old Persian: Grammar, Texts, Lexicon [1950], 195; Assmann, Mind of Egypt, 392; cf. Alma 32.
+An interpretation of these temple and tomb gardens may be found in Jan Assmann, Death and Salvation in Ancient Egypt (Ithaca, New York, 2005), tr. by David Lorton of Tod und Jenseits im Alten Aegypten, Chapter 9.2b, "Visiting the Garden," 221ff.).

-Some of that greening also appears along the Levantine coastline.
-From the list of Semitic names coming under the heading of ts-m-r, we learn that Tsmry is also a Ugaritic place name (UT 19.2701).
-In West Semitic the name would have been pronounced something like Tsamra [the vowels appear in the writing of the associated name, Tsmrn, in cuneiform as sha-am-ra-na; in Akkadian the tzadei (-tz/ts) is often realized as a shin (-sh)].
-Tsamra can only signify the Fruitful Land, a land called Bountiful "because of its much fruit and also wild honey" (see 1 Nephi 17, verses 5 and 6), or "A garden made to be fruitful. . . fitted with fruit trees. . . good to the taste. . . place of happiness. . . and rest; even Zomar."
-And even Cumorah: Tsamar or Zomar conceptually matches Kumara or Kumar, the Black Land, the rich Cornucopia of Egypt (Kumat) and even Northern Syria.
-In Syria, for instance, we find the Gath Kumara, the fruitful Wine Press of Cumorah.
-We recall Book of Mormon geography here: Bountiful and Cumorah are respectively the fruitful southern and northern bookends of the Land Northward.
+Tsamra signifies the Fruitful Land, a land called Bountiful "because of its much fruit and also wild honey" (see 1 Nephi 17, verses 5 and 6), or "A garden made to be fruitful. . . fitted with fruit trees. . . good to the taste. . . place of happiness. . . and rest; even Zomar."
+And even Cumorah: Tsamar or Zomar makes a linguistic and conceptual match with Kumara or Kumar, perhaps the Black Land, as in the rich Cornucopia of Egypt (Kumat).
+In Syria we find the Gath Kumara, the fruitful Wine Press of Cumorah.
+Kumara denotes an earthern ramp or rampart; it may also suggest a casting up of deep, rich soil for the cultivation of vines and fruit-bearing trees.
+In The Book of Mormon, the lands called Bountiful and Cumorah respectively make up the fruitful southern and northern bookends of the Land Northward.

-Professor Huffmon further informs us that the name *Amm (i)-yitstamar (a Gt imperfect verbal stem: 'mtstmr = Ammu will be fruitful) is not only attested at Mari but also "borne by two kings of Ugarit," Herbert Bardwell Huffmon, Amorite Personal Names in the Mari Texts: A Structural and Lexical Study (Baltimore, Maryland, 1965), 81-2; cf. the Ugaritic personal name, 'iltstmr [My god will be fruitful], 81 n.135.
-Cyrus Gordon translates 'Ammistamar as "'Amm has been fruitful in bestowing the son who bears this personal name,'" R. Hetzron, ed., The Semitic Languages, C. Gordon, "Amorite and Eblaite," 104.
-Lamia R. Shehadeh adds more names from Ugarit: bn-tsmr (son of fruitfulness) and blessed Shamrana (little fruitful one), "Some Observations on the Sibilants in the Second Millennium BC," 236.
-The people of Mari and Ugarit were of the children of Canaan, among whom, although not noted by Professor Huffmon, are to be found the Zemarites (Genesis 10:18; 1 Chronicles 1:16).
-The ruins of their city, Simyra, is known to this day under name of Sumra, "at the western base of Lebanon" (Gesenius, Hebrew Lexicon).
+Lamia R. Shehadeh adds more names from Ugarit: Ben-Tsomar, bn-tsmr (son of fruitfulness), and blessed Shamrana (little fruitful one), "Some Observations on the Sibilants in the Second Millennium BC," 236.
+The people of Mari and Ugarit were of the children of Canaan, among whom, though not noted by Professor Huffmon, are to be found the Zemarites (Genesis 10:18; 1 Chronicles 1:16).
+The ruins of the Zemarite city Simyra, "at the western base of Lebanon," is known to this day under name of Sumra.
+(Gesenius, Hebrew Lexicon).
 The Egyptians spelled the name Dmrm (Helck, Beziehungen, 241 = Baumgarter, Stamm III).
 Sumra (also a personal name in Arabic) connotes a Bountiful ruined, a lost Zion, even "ZION IS FLED" (see Moses 7:69; chapter 7 also recounts the transformation of the vale of Shum into a wasteland: Shum something recalls Sumra).

 Does the root ts-m-r appear in Biblical Hebrew?
-Not according to Professor Grondahl--but how about these Zemarites "of the families of Canaan"?
+Not according to Grondahl--but how about these Zemarites "of the families of Canaan"?
 A like root, D-m-r/z-m-r, does appear in Hebrew and other Semitic languages and, according to the lexicon, signifies protection or strength, though its use in the Bible is limited to personal names and to the poetic line about God being "my strength and (my) song" (Exodus 15:2, Song of the Sea; Isaiah, Psalms), and to some words from Jacob to his sons about taking a gift to the Egyptian vizier "from the strength of the earth" (miz-zimrat ha-aretz, Genesis 43:11).
 It is a gift for Joseph--a most appropriate gift, as we shall see.

 Before going forward, a philological, if not musical, note is in order.
 First, the expression "my strength and (my) song" is now understood as "my strength and my protection" (with 'zz and zmr as indissoluble yoke pair, see James E. Hoch, Semitic Words in Egyptian Texts of the New Kingdom and Third Intermediate Period, #582; Frank Moore Cross and David Noel Freedman, "The Song of Miriam," JNES 14 (1955), 243).
 Because I also see a cognate in Egyptian Tm3-' (strong of arm), I take the primary meaning of the root z-m-r to be strength, with protection as a derivative (cf. Koehler, Baumgarter Lexicon of Hebrew I).
 Another Egyptian expression, Tm3-r3 (strong of mouth), calls up the idea of singer or musician, and, here, I see a play on words with a homonymous Semitic root.
 An unrelated root, zmr, does mean song, and that's what led to the translators' confusion (and the Egyptian word play).
-And I can easily imagine the translator of yore confusing zmr and zmr: It's the sort of mischief that happens all the time and which also, as it happens, generates moments of poetry unknown to the ancient writer--"my strength and my song."
+And I can easily imagine the earliest translators from Hebrew into Greek confusing zmr and zmr: It's the sort of mischief that happens all the time and which also, as it happens, generates moments of poetry unknown to the ancient writer--"my strength and my song."
 I'm sorry to see the expression go, no matter how powerful the combination of Uz and Zimri, those mythical bookends of the created world (see Ezekiel).

 But what has that happy confusion to do with Zomar?
 Lexicographers render Jacob's "strength of the earth" as "best produce of the land" (Koehler, Baumgartner, Lexicon of Hebrew and Aramaic).
 Might the nominal reading of the archaic root z-m-r as strength in Genesis 43:11 represent yet another error in translation? or, perchance, a play on words?
 (The ancient translators of the Hebrew Bible into Greek do render: apo ton karpon tes ges, "from the fruit of the ground.")
 Either way the translation stands: the strength of the earth produces the best fruits of the land.